 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2020, Baker McKenzie reported total carbon emissions of approximately 906,000 kg CO2e, with significant contributions from Scope 3 emissions, particularly from business travel, which accounted for about 363,000 kg CO2e.
-This marked a reduction from 1,331,000 kg CO2e in 2019 and 1,859,000 kg CO2e in 2018, indicating a downward trend in emissions over these years.
+This marked a reduction from 2019, when total emissions were about 1,331,000 kg CO2e, with business travel emissions at approximately 702,000 kg CO2e.
+In 2018, the firm’s total emissions were about 1,859,000 kg CO2e, with business travel contributing around 1,209,000 kg CO2e.
 Baker McKenzie has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 92% by 2030, using a 2018 baseline.
 Additionally, the firm has committed to achieving net-zero emissions for Scope 1 and 2 by 2040.
-The Science Based Targets initiative (SBTi) has approved their near-term targets, which include a 53.3% reduction in Scope 1 and 2 emissions by 2030 from a 2019 base year, alongside a 27.5% reduction in absolute Scope 3 emissions within the same timeframe.
-These commitments reflect Baker McKenzie’s proactive approach to addressing climate change and align with industry standards for emissions reduction.
-The data reported is sourced directly from Baker McKenzie LLP, with no cascaded data from parent organizations.
+The Science Based Targets initiative (SBTi) has approved their near-term targets, which include a 53.3% reduction in Scope 1 and 2 emissions by 2030 from a 2019 base year, alongside a commitment to reduce absolute Scope 3 emissions by 27.5% within the same timeframe.
+These targets reflect Baker McKenzie’s commitment to aligning with global climate goals and demonstrate a proactive approach to sustainability within the professional services sector.

 Access structured emissions data, company-specific emission factors, and source documents